node-saml/passport-saml/README.md

   * `logoutUrl`: base address to call with logout requests (default: `entryPoint`)
   * `additionalLogoutParams`: dictionary of additional query params to add to 'logout' requests
   * `logoutCallbackUrl`: The value with which to populate the `Location` attribute in the `SingleLogoutService` elements in the generated service provider metadata.
+  * `singleLogoutServiceBinding`: if set to `HTTP-Redirect`, sets the @Binding attribute in the `SingleLogoutService` element to `urn:oasis:names:tc:SAML:2.0:bindings:HTTP-Redirect`.
+Default is `urn:oasis:names:tc:SAML:2.0:bindings:HTTP-POST`.

 ### Provide the authentication callback